OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - string note that holds comments by the admin or OED inserted
 - meters table needs the following new column:
   - unit_id that is foreign key to id in units table.
 We need to be sure that the type_of_unit for the supplied unit_id is meter.
 This is the unit that the meter receives data in and is the one pointed to by the meter in the graph.
   - integer default_graphic_unit not NULL that is foreign key to id in units table.
+Note, unlike a group, this must have a unit that is real.
   - string note that holds comments by the admin or OED inserted (not directly related to units changes but consistent)
 - groups table needs new column:
   - integer default_graphic_unit that is foreign key to id in units table and null if no unit.